When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 City plays attractive soccer, and their manager Pep Guardiola is among the most successful of the modern era.
 Their wealthy benefactors from Abu Dhabi virtually guarantee that City will be a major force for as long as the present ownership remains in place.

 Chelsea has won as many Premier League titles as any other club since they were bought by Russian oligarch Roman Abramovich in 2003.
 They have been unable to mount a challenge for the championship in the last three seasons, but recent history suggests that it won’t be too long before Chelsea is back on top.

-The London side has tended to focus on short-term results in the last 15 years, but the appointment of club legend Frank Lampard as manager last summer indicates a change of approach.
-Lampard has promoted many talented youngsters from the academy as Chelsea looks to build for the future.
+The London side has tended to focus on short-term results in the last 15 years, but the appointment of club legend Frank Lampard as a manager in 2019 perhaps hints at a change of approach.

 Arsenal has slipped down the pecking order in recent times, though.
-They remain a popular club with a reputation for playing good soccer, but their current coach Mikel Arteta has a big job on his hands to restore the Gunners to the upper echelons of the Premier League.
+They remain a popular club with a reputation for playing good soccer, but their current coach Mikel Arteta has a big job on his hands to make the Gunners challengers again.

 Manchester United is the most successful club in English domestic soccer, having won the league 20 times in their history.
 Thirteen of those triumphs came under Alex Ferguson, whose remarkable 27-year tenure as manager came to an end in 2013.

 However, United hasn’t even come close to adding a 21st crown to their collection since then.
 They are still one of the world’s biggest names and play in England’s biggest club stadium, but even the most ardent United supporter would acknowledge that the club has declined significantly in the last few years.
 They are now managed by Ole Gunnar Solskjaer, who spent 11 years at Old Trafford as a player.